 In March, farmers begin to prepare their fields for planting.
-First, fields are carefully leveled with precision, GPS or laser-guided grading equipment.
-Level fields allow rice farmers to conserve water.
+First, fields are carefully leveled with precision using GPS satellite-driven technology or laser-guided grading equipment to fully level fields, maximizing water efficiency.
+For decades now, rice growers across the Sacramento Valley have taken steps to integrate water-reducing practices on their farms, helping to cut water use by 30%.
 Fertilizer is then added, and shallow furrows are rolled into the field.
 By April, the fields are ready to be planted.

 Next, the rice is carefully dried to an ideal moisture level and stored until the customer places an order.
 At the mill, the hull is first removed, leaving brown rice.
 White rice is the result of gently removing the bran layers to leave just the inner, pearly grain.
 Rice mills in California are among the most advanced in the world, with specialized equipment to mill, sort and package rice to meet the highest quality standards.